ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 You could, at this point, select one of the files in the repository and use GitHub's built-in editor to make changes to these text-based files.
 But the typical use case that leverages the collaborative power of GitHub and its command-line cousin, _git_, involves _cloning_ your _forked_ copy of the repo to your local computer, where you can then perform your edits, and (in the case of software) test them on your system.

 Cloning your fork is the same as cloning the original repo.
 Click on the Code button, select the HTTPS protocol, copy the URL to the clipboard, and then run `git clone <URL>` on your local computer.
+In this case, you will need to either run this command in a different directory or rename the destination directory with `git clone <URL> <directory-name>`, since it will by default use the name of the repo, `github-sandbox`.

 ```{tip}
 Unlike cloning, forking is not an option supported by the *git* command-line interface.
 I.e., `git fork` is not a valid command.